sfakia-crete.com (c) 2004. Hotel Stavris Sfakia: rented rooms, apartments, studios, Crete, Kreta.

 Glendi, (a ficticious name for a real village, which is pretty easy to work out should you ever visit it) is used for this superb anthropolical case study by Indiana University Professor, Michael Herzfeld.
 A detailed, objective and compelling account of the villagers famed for their sustained resistance to Turkish Rule and then to German occupation.
 A wonderful book.

-Across Crete, part I, From Khaniá to Herákleion
+part I, From Khaniá to Herákleion

 Edited by Dr. Johan de Bakker